Lorenzo Pellegrini: International career

-Pellegrini has represented Italy at various youth levels.
-He made his debut for the U19 side against Germany in March 2014.
-He then enjoyed a brief spell with the U20's in 2015 before making his U21 debut against France on 2 June the following year.

-He made his first appearance for the senior side in an 8–0 victory over San Marino in an unofficial friendly match on 31 May 2017, coming on as a half time substitute for Daniele Baselli.
-His official debut followed on 11 June when he appeared in Italy's 5–0 home win over Liechtenstein in a 2018 World Cup qualifier.

-Later that month, he was included in the Italy under-21 squad for the 2017 UEFA European Under-21 Championship by manager Luigi Di Biagio.
-On 18 June, he scored the nation's first goal at the tournament, netting from a bicycle kick in a 2–0 win over Denmark.
-Italy were eliminated in the semi-finals following a 3–1 defeat to Spain on 27 June; during the match, Pellegrini assisted Federico Bernardeschi's temporary equaliser.

-Two years after his promotion in the senior team, he was called back in the U21 squad for the 2019 UEFA European Under-21 Championship on home soil.

-Pellegrini scored his first goal with the Italy senior side on 5 September 2019, in a 3–1 away win over Armenia in a Euro 2020 qualifier.
+Having represented various Italian youth teams, Pellegrini debuted for the senior squad on 11 June 2017 in a 5–0 home victory against Liechtenstein of a 2018 World Cup qualification.
+Later that month, Pellegrini was included in the Italy under-21 squad for the 2017 UEFA European Under-21 Championship by manager Luigi Di Biagio.
+One 18 June, he scored his first youth goal at the tournament, netting from a bicycle kick in a 2–0 victory against Denmark.
+Italy was eliminated in the semi-finals after a 3–1 defeat against Spain on 27 June.
+During the match, Pellegrini assisted Federico Bernardeschi's temporary equaliser.
+Two years after his promotion in the senior team, Pellegrini was called back in the U21 squad for the 2019 UEFA European Under-21 Championship on home soil.
+Pellegrini scored his first goal with the Italy senior side on 5 September 2019, in a 3–1 away victory against Armenia in a Euro 2020 qualifier.

-In June 2021, he was included in Italy's squad for UEFA Euro 2020 by manager Roberto Mancini.
-However, an injury later ruled him out of the final tournament, and Gaetano Castrovilli was called up in his place.

-On 6 October, Pellegrini scored in a 2–1 home defeat to Spain in the semi-finals of the 2021 UEFA Nations League Finals.
+In June 2021, Pellegrini was included in Italy's squad for UEFA Euro 2020 by manager Roberto Mancini.
+However, an injury ruled him out of the final tournament, and Gaetano Castrovilli was called up in his place.
+On 6 October, Pellegrini scored in a 2–1 home defeat against Spain in the semi-finals of the 2021 UEFA Nations League Finals.

+In June 2024, Pellegrini was included by manager Luciano Spalletti in Italy's squad for UEFA Euro 2024, and was later assigned the number ten shirt.
+In June 2024, Bastoni was included in Italy's final squad for UEFA Euro 2024 by manager Luciano Spalletti.
+On 15 June, in Italy's opening group match of the tournament against Albania, he set up Alessandro Bastoni's temporary equaliser as Italy came from behind to win the match 2–1.
+Italy was eliminated from the tournament in the round of 16 following a 2–0 loss against Switzerland.